ACMA REACH OUT SUPPORT PROCESS

 After working through the grief, we began to notice all the things that North Carolina had to offer that Key West did not.
 For example, we went para gliding off the sand dunes––that certainly wasn’t something we would do in Key West!
 Over time, we felt good about our decision.
 A few people from our group appreciated a temporary solution, and now are making their way down to a new beach with sunny skies.

 Tip: When clients have accepted the loss, they are far more motivated to be engaged in the process of deciding what they want to do.
 They are less resistant and this is certainly an appropriate time to help them clarify what matters to them and what they want to do in the future.
-To get to this stage, counselors must help clients story their experience by helping them process what happened that led to their unexpected transition, and how they can feel safe and confident to handle such situations in the future.
+To get to this stage, counsellors must help clients story their experience by helping them process what happened that led to their unexpected transition, and how they can feel safe and confident to handle such situations in the future.

 Del Corso, J. (2015).
 Work traumas & transitions.
 In K. Maree & A. DiFabio (Eds.), Exploring New Horizons in Career Counselling: Converting Challenges into Opportunities (pp.189-204).
 Rotterdam, Netherlands: Sense Publishers.